Personal Development Baby Steps That Actually Stick

 • Talk to someone you’d normally avoid

-• Pitch that idea you’re terrified to share
+• Pitch the idea you’re scared to share

 3. Learn to Laugh at Your Failures

-I once spent 12 hours editing a short film only to realize I’d been working on the wrong project file.
-Twelve.
-Hours.
-Gone.
+I once spent 12 hours editing a short — then realized I’d been working on the wrong project file the whole time.

 How to do it:

-• Ask yourself: “Will this matter in five years?”
+• Ask: “Will this matter in five years?”

-• Keep a failure log—review it monthly to see how you’ve grown
+• Keep a failure log; review it monthly

 • Celebrate the attempt, not just the outcome